 6. Understand Your Sales Cycle

 Every sale has a natural cycle that is run through.
-This includes the information gathering stage right through to closing the sale.
+This includes the information gathering stage right through to closing the deal.

 7. Form Strategic Alliances

 Other businesses have the exact type of customers that can benefit from what you offer.
-A strategic alliance might come in the form of a company emailing their customer base on your behalf or offering your services as a complimentary service to theirs.
+A strategic alliance might come from a company emailing their customer base on your behalf or offering your services as a complimentary service to theirs.

 8. Set Measurable Marketing Goals

-For your online marketing to be effective, you need to set goals that are measurable, otherwise, it’s almost impossible to determine what’s working and what’s not.
+For your online marketing to be effective, you need to set measurable goals.
+Otherwise, it’s almost impossible to determine what’s working and what’s not.
 Your goals need to be specific and quantifiable.
 ‘We’ll grow our business by carrying out SEO’ won’t cut it.

 9. Know the Lifetime Value of Your Clients

-You might be generating new customers at a breakneck pace, but if they’re costing you more than they’re worth, you’re on the fast path to going broke.
+You might be generating new customers at a breakneck pace, but if they cost you more than they’re worth, you’re on the fast path to going broke.

-Once you know the lifetime value of a customer, you can better determine what you’re willing to spend to acquire a new customer.
+Once you know the lifetime value, you can better determine what you’re willing to spend to acquire a new customer.

 10. Reduce Your Cost of Acquisition

 Good digital marketing is about measuring what works and what doesn’t.
-Once you are measuring how much it’s costing to acquire new customers, you can then tweak your marketing and work towards reducing that number.
+Once you calculate how much it costs to acquire new customers, you can then tweak your marketing and reduce that number.

 11. Give People a Reason to Buy Right Away